FaceShield: Defending Facial Image against Deepfake Threats: Method

-\myparagraph{Identity attack.} We attack the widely used ArcFace $\mathcal{A}$ model, a face identity embedder in deepfake systems, to prevent the accurate reflection of source face information.
+\myparagraph{Identity attack.} To effectively disrupt the accurate reflection of source face information, we target the ArcFace $\mathcal{A}$ models \cite{deng2019arcface}, which are face identity embedding models widely used in deepfake systems.
+To improve transferability, we ensemble the most commonly used pre-trained backbones within these models.
 Since $\mathcal{A}$ represents feature vectors extracted from the same person's face as vectors pointing in similar directions, we designed our approach to induce divergence from the original image $x$ by employing cosine similarity loss, thereby effectively obscuring the relevant identity information: